collinalexbell/HackMatrix/game-design.md

 ? piece components together to build cyborgs

 V Blow stuff up with placed charges that have customizable size!
+#### Freedom vs Controlled experience
+- Lessons should be relatively controlled
+- The world should be free

 ## Purpose